PeachyOmnivore/git-collaboration/README.md

 How can we learn about commands like this?
 List some techniques:

-* Refer to other developers and learn my practising different methods of exploring gitbash
+* Refer to other developers/web browsing and learn by practising different methods of exploring gitbash.
 * Use resources on the internet like MDN and websites that have commands like: https://git-scm.com/docs

 Getting good at finding out information like this will help you become a better software engineer.
 Each additional technique you learn might save you days or weeks of time in the long run.